Menzo96/libtock-c/examples/dumb_fuzzer/README.md

 tockloader listen
 ```

-After a few lines, the application will crash with a similar output as the one below:
+After a few logging lines, the application will crash with a similar output as the one below:

 ```
 panicked at 'Process dumb_fuzzer had a fault', kernel/src/process_standard.rs:287:17